-As of December 31, 2014 and 2013, temporarily restricted net assets were \$0, respectively.
-As of December 31, 2014 and 2013, permanently restricted net assets were \$0, respectively.
+As of December 31, 2015, temporarily restricted net assets were \$0.
+As of December 31, 2015, permanently restricted net assets were \$0.

 Use of Estimates:

 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.